Efficient and More Accurate Representation of Solution Trajectories in Numerical Optimal Control: Introduction

 \section{Introduction}

+Solving optimal control problems (OCPs) are central in the field of trajectory optimization and real-time optimization-based control.
+In practice, most OCPs need to be solved with numerical schemes.
+In many situations, indirect methods can be difficult to implement, since they require analytic expressions of optimality conditions, which can be hard to derive.
+Direct methods have consequently become the standard for solving practical optimal control problems~\cite{limebeer2015faster}.

-Solving optimal control problems (OCPs) though numerical methods has been very popular in the field of trajectory optimization and real-time optimization-based control.
-They often require direct transcription of the infinite-dimensional OCP into a nonlinear programming (NLP) problem of a finite dimension, via the introduction of a discretization mesh.
+Direct methods often require transcription of the infinite-dimensional OCP into a nonlinear programming (NLP) problem of a finite dimension, via the introduction of a discretization mesh.
+If only the control trajectories are discretized as decision variables, the method is called sequential, of which direct single shooting is an example.
+In simultaneous approaches, such as direct multiple shooting and direct collocation, the state trajectories are also discretized and included as decision variables.
+A comprehensive comparison of different solution strategies are available in \cite{cervantes2001optimization,biegler2007overview}, demonstrating the advantages of simultaneous methods in solving large-scale problems using sparse NLP formulations, compared to sequential methods.

 Since the NLP solver will only return samples of the solution at a finite number of points in the discretization mesh, additional steps and care must be taken when representing the continuous-time results for time instances other than these sampled points.
-The common practice today is to directly use interpolation schemes, which are selected in accordance with the type of the discretization mesh \cite{betts2010practical,kelly2017introduction}.
+The common practice today is to directly use interpolation schemes, which are selected in accordance with the type of discretization mesh \cite{betts2010practical,kelly2017introduction}.

-The direct collocation method with direct interpolation has one major drawback: the ODE residual errors are forced to zero only at collocation points.
-In general, no guarantees on accuracy and constraint satisfaction can be derived for the system trajectories inbetween collocation points.
-Most often, posterior analysis is used to identify the intervals where errors are high, and mesh refinement procedures are put in place to modify the discretization mesh.
-The problem has to be solved iteratively until all the errors are within user-defined tolerances.
+Collocation methods with direct interpolation have a major drawback: the residual error of the ordinary differential equations (ODEs) is forced to zero only at collocation points.
+In general, no guarantees on accuracy and constraint satisfaction can be derived for system trajectories in-between collocation points.
+Posterior analysis is needed to identify intervals where errors are high and mesh refinement procedures are used to modify the discretization mesh.
+The problem has to be solved iteratively until all the errors are within tolerances.